Chorus/Note-Documentation/docs/Session/SessionNotes.md

 - **Participants**: Select and add the participants who were present at your session.

     You can include names of additional participants in parentheses after the title of the participant: "Sister (Alice Smith)", "Father (Bob Smith)"
-- **Session Insights**: This section categorizes the data you collected so that you can understand how it affects the overall progress on each target.
+- **Session Insights**: Review the data you collected during your session to understand how it affects the overall progress for each target.
+Data you collected during your session will fall under one of the following categories:
-    - Improving Scores: higher scores than the previous data point on that target.
+    - Improving Scores: higher scores than the previous data point for that target.
-    - Regressing Scores: lower scores than the previous data point on that target.
+    - Regressing Scores: lower scores than the previous data point for that target.
     - Incomplete Scores: scores where the minimum trials configured by the BCBA for that target were not collected.
     - Problem Behaviors: behaviors that occurred during the session.
 - **Setting Events**: Include observable and measurable details that may have interfered with your session or possibly impacted the increase in occurrence or intensity of problem behaviors.